A crowd-pleasing favourite

 Built by Jayavarman VII for his mother, and consecrated in 1186, Ta Prohm was the centrepiece of a city of more than 10,000 people and was also an active Buddhist monastery.
-While some interesting lintels and pediments are distributed throughout the temple — keep your eyes peeled for a medallion that oddly looks like a stegosaurus — for the casual visitor here the main attraction is the trees.
+While some interesting lintels and pediments are distributed throughout the temple—keep your eyes peeled for a medallion that oddly looks like a stegosaurus—for the casual visitor here, the main attraction are the trees.
 In some places they’ve displaced the walls completely, leaving their roots to form the archways and roofs that were once made of stone.

 Ta Prohm, after Angkor Wat and Bayon, is probably the most popular monument, and while best visited in the early morning or afternoon, any time is interesting.
 Take it slowly, finding spots to sit and take in the atmosphere as the crowds ebb and flow.
 Ta Prohm is large, so unlike Bayon it is more able to absorb large groups of people and there is usually a short window between groups when you can take a moment to get your photos and admire the temple in a momentary serene state.